 One thing that you can always accuse me of being is a realist.
-While I have many ideas about the way the world should be, I also know that the majority of us live in a world that requires us to be gainfully employed in order to survive.
+While I have many ideas about the way the world should be, I understand the reality of our condition.
+I know that the majority of us must be gainfully employed to survive.
 Except when it comes to occupations that specifically employ or emphasize such principles, cultural pride and spirituality don’t usually pay the bills.

 So sometimes you have to make hard decisions when it comes to your principles and values versus your livelihood.
-That’s not to say that you must compromise in order to live a fruitful, prosperous life because there are many options when it comes to economic stability.
+That’s not to say that you must compromise to live a fruitful, prosperous life.
+Contrarily, there are many options when it comes to economic stability.

 Instead of a searching for integrity-compromising employment opportunities, you can start your own business.
 I know a number of loc wearers who did just that.
 They decided to start their own business rather than cut their hair to get a job.
 Most of them ended up being appreciative of lost employment opportunities because those situations forced them to find a more viable solution.

 Another alternative is to seek employment in an industry or company that embraces cultural diversity.
 While more and more corporations are promoting cultural diversity within the workplace, some industries consistently embrace this concept on a broad scale.

 Here is a list of professions that may be more conducive for loc wearers:

 As you see, loc wearers have options when it comes to their hair versus gainful employment.
 There is rarely a time when cutting your hair is the only choice that you have.
 Making the decision to keep your locs may require you to make some hard decisions like starting your own business or changing careers.
 The important thing to remember is that you don’t have to sacrifice your hair for finances.